coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

         tini
 ```

-and then, another service's dockerfile, `OliveOilService`, contains
+and then, another service's dockerfile, `OliveOilService`, which contains

 ```dockerfile
 RUN apt-get update \